msillano/IoTwebUI/README.md

 <hr>

 ### Versions
+- 2.0 Major functional upgrade.
+    - Added buttons to fire Tuya 'Tap-to-Run' scenes from this APP.
+    - Added 'Alert': testing values, and doing actions (options): beep, pop-up, voice message, open URL, execute 'Tap-to-Run'
+    - Added 'user RULES' for no-limits user automation (requires basic js skill)
+    - Added 'Alert register' historical log of Alerts and Rules
+    - Added interface for defining logged values, with export to config, for easy maintenance
+    - Added interface for defining Alert conditions, with export to config, for easy maintenance
+    - Redesigned interface with Bootstrap 5.3, fluid, and with dark mode, for better user experience

 - 1.2 Functional update.
    - Added (in 'config') the possibility to exclude some 'homes'
    - Two modes introduced: normal | expert